ajvanderhorst/PhysicsCapstoneGW/Classes.md

-# Class Materials, Slides & Grading Rubrics
+# Physics Capstone - Class Materials

-_These class materials and grading rubrics have been changed for general use outside of one particular university.
+_These class materials, slides and grading rubrics have been changed for general use outside of one particular university.
 The slides of classes can be accessed by clicking on the class numbers._

 **[Class 1](Slides/Class01.pptx)**
 * Group discussion about Capstone Experiences, followed by a discussion of the department's Capstone Experience.